-- name the operation or operation chain main that should be protected. - chain true if the name refer to an operation chain, false otherwise (the default is false) - disabled whether or not to completely disable the operation from Rest access.
-The default is false.
-If you put this flag on true then all the other security rules will be ignored. - administrator possible values are "true" or "false".
-The default is false.
-If set to true the operation is allowed if the user is an administrator. - groups a comma separated list of groups that the user should be member of.
-If both administrator and groups are specified the user must eb either from a group either an administrator. - secure "true" or "false".
-Default is false.
-If true the request must be done through a secured channel like HTTPS.
-If this guard is used the connection must be secured so that even if the groups guard matched the operation is not accessible if the connection is not secured.
+- name: the operation or automation chain main that should be protected. - chain: "true" if the name refer to an automation chain, "false" otherwise (the default is "false"). - disabled: whether or not to completely disable the operation from Rest access.
+The default is "false".
+If you put this flag on "true" then all the other security rules will be ignored. - administrator: possible values are "true" or "false".
+The default is "false".
+If set to true the operation is allowed if the user is an administrator. - groups: a comma separated list of groups that the user should be member of.
+If both administrator and groups are specified the user must be either from a group either an administrator. - secure: "true" or "false".
+Default is "false".
+If "true" the request must be done through a secured channel like HTTPS.
+If this guard is used the connection must be secured, so that even if the groups guard is matched the operation is not accessible if the connection is not secured.